ChowZH/VERTEX-2.0-Tutorial/index.md

 - Bullet 2

 # **Header 3**
-This is a sample page to try out markdown syntax on git
+This is a sample page to try out markdown syntax on git.
+Trying to also link the [introduction]https://chowzh.github.io/VERTEX-2.0-Tutorial/ and [conclusion] sections as well.